-- Open another command prompt window and navigate to the location of the Phoenix installation (e.g., for 64-bit machines: C:\Program Files (x86)\Certara\Phoenix\application). - 2.
+- 1. Open a command prompt window and navigate to the location of the Phoenix installation (e.g., for 64-bit machines: C:\Program Files (x86)\Certara\Phoenix\application). - 2.
 Type the following text to start the Phoenix Job Queue Server: jqs.exe /console